ToucanToco/toucan-connectors/README.md

 ## Testing

-We are using `pytest` and various packages of its ecosystem, to install the testing dependencies run:
+We are using `pytest` and various packages of its ecosystem.
+To install the testing dependencies, run:

 ```bash
 pip install -r requirements-testing.txt
 ```

-As each connector is an independant plugin its test are written idenpendtly from the rest of the codebase.
+As each connector is an independant plugin, its tests are written independently from the rest of the codebase.
 Run the tests for a specifc connector (`http_api` in this example) like this:

 ```bash
 pytest tests/http_api